OptimumG/OptimumDynamicsTutorialsAndCaseStudies/docs/Tutorial_3_Modifying_Vehicle_Setup/4_2Param.md

 ![Two Param Params](../img/two-param_param.png)

-3) Input the vehicle setup (using the vehicle baseline setup) and the acceleration inputs for the vehicle in the left hand column of the __Document Manager__
+3) Input the vehicle setup (using the vehicle baseline setup) and in the left hand column of the __Document Manager__

+4) Create a __Single State Acceleration__ input.
+We are going to use this to drive our two parameter study.
+The inputs for the simulation are listed below

+Input|Value
+-|-
+Lateral Acceleration|14.714 m/s^2
+Longitudinal Acceleration|0 m/s^2
+Steering Wheel Angle|60 Deg
+Velocity| 125 km/h
+Vertical Acceleration| 0 m/s^2

 4) Set the first parameter to be __Front Aerodynamic Downforce__.
 The minimal value will be __1.0__, the maximum wil be __1.6__, and the number of steps will be __2__ to match the configuration options of the design